 - Now, watch every thought come and go.
 Do not ignore any thoughts.
 Note them, remain calm, and use your breathing as an anchor.

-- If you get carried away with your thoughts, with no judgment, see where your mind went and return to your breathing.
+- If you get carried away with your thoughts, see where your mind went and return to your breathing with no judgment.

 - No matter how long you are practicing, whether an hour or a few minutes, when your time is ending, sit for a moment or two, become aware of where you are.